AndreasFinke/class_public/README.md

 RT - CLASS
 ===========

 This is an implementation of the RT cosmological models in the lastest version of CLASS 2.8.
+Version 2.7 is available as a branch, if needed.

-It is based on https://github.com/dirian/class_public/tree/nonlocal .
+This project is heavily based on https://github.com/dirian/class_public/tree/nonlocal .

 New parameters: